Show All Answers

 All items have a three-week check out period with two possible renewals.
 Renewals are not allowed if someone else has requested the item (on hold).
 DVD’s are also checked out for three weeks but are not renewable.

 City Park picnic shelters are available for rental for birthday parties, social events, family reunion, or other festive occasions.
 For shelter reservations and rental rates, contact Memorial Pool, Monday through Friday from 9:00 am to 5:00.
 Phone: (509) 962-7211.
-The picnic shelter reservation form and parks information is available online and you can download and print the reservation form.
+Make your picnic shelter reservation online.

 Feel free to call any of the Parks and Recreation staff for more information, or visit any of our centers in person or online.